 High Stakes: $22 Billion in Unpaid Property Taxes Drive Growing Reliance on Tax Sales

-tax sales play a crucial role in funding the community services that taxpayers rely on.
+Tax sales play a crucial role in funding the community services that taxpayers rely on

-Jupiter, FL – The National Tax Lien Association reported a staggering $22 billion in property taxes went unpaid last year in America.
+The National Tax Lien Association reported a staggering $22 billion in property taxes went unpaid last year in America.
 Local governments increasingly rely on tax sales to help cover this shortfall.
 Brad Westover, NTLA’s Executive Director, commented, "With $22 billion dollars we could build 275 high schools, pay 349,206 teacher salaries, construct 3,144 police-fire stations, or grant 4.4 million student scholarships.
 We must tirelessly focus on providing great education for our children and safe cities for all… both of which are funded almost entirely through property taxes!”

 Property tax sales, often overlooked but undeniably pivotal, serve as the bedrock for maintaining the very services and amenities taxpayers require and expect.
 In a world where local governments grapple with budgetary challenges, property tax sales are the unsung hero, playing a critical role in preserving the well-being of our communities.